-In this blog post, we share with you our 4 weeks travel route we did in Bali and our highlights on the island.
-Bali has been a dream destination of ours for a long time, and we had the best time traveling around this paradise.
+This blog post shares our 4 weeks travel route in Bali and our highlights on the island.
+Bali has been our dream destination for a long time, and we had the best time traveling around this paradise.
 We must admit we can understand why so many people love this island.
 Bali has so much variety to offer.
 With this post, we want to show you what not to miss when visiting Bali and how to see most of the island during your trip.

 Best time to visit Bali

-Bali has a tropical monsoon climate, and that means the temperatures are pleasant all year round.
-There are two seasons, which are the dry season from May to September and the rainy season from October to April.
-We visited Bali in September, and we can highly recommend you to visit just before or after high season.
+Bali has a tropical monsoon climate, which means the temperatures are pleasant all year round.
+There are two seasons: the dry season from May to September and the rainy season from October to April.
+We visited Bali in September, and we can highly recommend you visit just before or after the high season.
 So the best months to visit Bali would be May and September, in our opinion.
 Because during that time the weather was perfect and there weren’t too many tourists.
-But Bali can be visited all year round because every season has its advantages.
+But Bali can be visited all year round because every season has advantages.

 How to get there

 Book your flight to the Ngurah Rai International Airport in Denpasar, Bali.
 We recommend using either Skyscanner or Kayak to book your flight and get the best price.
 Once you get there, you can take an airport taxi to get to the place where you are staying.
 They are mostly more expensive than Grab.
 But Grab taxis can not enter the airport area.
 So if you want to save some money, you can leave the airport and order a Grab taxi outside of the airport (for example, at one of the airport hotels close by, like the Harris Hotel Tuban).

 To visit Java or other places in Indonesia you can easily get a 30 days single entry at the airport without a visa when you arrive in the country.
 If you want to extend your stay up to 60 days you have to get a Visa On Arrival (VOA) at the airport which is as well valid for a 30 days stay, but can be extended and costs you 37$.